graphile/worker/README.md

   EXECUTE PROCEDURE trigger_job('generate_pdf');
 ```

-## Updating and removing jobs
+## Replacing, updating and removing jobs

+### Replacing/updating jobs

-Jobs scheduled with a `job_key` parameter may be updated later, provided they
+Jobs scheduled with a `job_key` parameter may be replaced/updated, provided they
 are still pending, by calling `add_job` again with the same `job_key` value.
-This can be used for rescheduling jobs or to ensure only one of a given job is
+This can be used for rescheduling jobs, to ensure only one of a given job is
-scheduled at a time.
-When a job is updated, any omitted parameters are reset to
-their defaults, with the exception of `queue_name` which persists unless
+scheduled at a time, or to update other settings for the job.
+Behavior of this
+updating is controlled by the `job_key_mode` setting, but in all cases the
+following is true:

+- If an existing job with the same job key is found:
+  - If the existing job is locked:
+    - it will have it's `key` cleared
+    - it will have its attempts set to `max_attempts` to avoid it running again
+    - a new job will be created with the given attributes.
+  - Otherwise, if the existing job has previously failed:
+    - it will have its `attempts` reset to 0 (as if it were newly scheduled)
+    - it will have its `last_error` cleared
+    - it will have `run_at` overwritten with the new value (even when
+      `job_key_mode` is 'preserve').
+- Otherwise a new job will be created with the given attributes.

+When an existing unlocked job is found with matching `key`, the value of
+`job_key_mode` details how the other job attributes will be updated:

+- `replace` (default) - all job parameters are updated to the new values,
+  including the `run_at`.
+This is primarily useful for **debouncing** as it will
+  keep pushing the job execution back until updates stop coming in.
+- `preserve_run_at` - all job parameters are updated to the new values, except
+  for `run_at` which maintains the previous value.
+This is primarily useful for
+  **throttling**; the `run_at` will not increase beyond the initial `run_at` and
+  additional matching `add_job` calls will not result in duplicate jobs being
+  created.
+- `preserve` - only updates system-managed values (`revision`, `attempts` and
+  `last_error`).
+This is similarly useful to `preserve_run_at` but has the
+  advantage that because it does not update the `queue_name` it is slightly more
+  efficient.

-overridden.
-For example after the below SQL transaction, the `send_email` job
+For example after the below SQL transaction, the `send_email` job will run only
-will run only once, with the payload `'{"count": 2}'`:
+once, with the payload `'{"count": 2}'`:

 ```sql
 BEGIN;